-Process metrics are measured in terms of KPIs and CSFs to evaluate quality, value, compliance and performance of the process.
+- Process metrics are measured in terms of KPIs and CSFs to evaluate the quality, value, compliance, and performance of the process.

-- Assess achievements in the service level in comparison to Service Level Agreement (SLA).
+3. Assess achievements in the service level in comparison to the Service Level Agreement (SLA).

-- Enhance the efficiency and cost effectiveness of IT services without compromising quality.
+4. Enhance the efficiency and cost-effectiveness of IT services without compromising quality.

-- Continuous support for the organization with IT services as a proactive response to the fast paced changes in the business including management, processes, and third party suppliers.
+1. Continuous support for the organization with IT services as a proactive response to the fast-paced changes in the business including management, processes, and third-party suppliers.

-- Placement of IT services in accordance with business development of CSI value measurement and performing a survey to measure user or customer satisfaction.
+3. Placement of IT services in accordance with the business development of CSI value measurement and performing a survey to measure user or customer satisfaction.

 W. Edwards Deming is highly respected for his well-known management philosophy, which results in increased productivity, a more competitive status, and higher quality.
 He developed the 14 points that managers must focus on during the Service Lifecycle.

-The four important stages of the Cycle are: Plan, Do, Check, and Act, after which a stage of consolidation will avoid the Cycle from falling back.
-The main goal in adopting the Deming Cycle is to achieve a stable, continuous improvement.
+- The four important stages of the Cycle are: Plan, Do, Check, and Act, after which a stage of consolidation will avoid the Cycle from falling back.
+The main goal of adopting the Deming Cycle is to achieve stable, continuous improvement.
 This is a basic principle of CSI.

 The goal is Continual Service Improvement.
 This relates to the services provided by the organization and also to the processes used to deliver those services.
 The Deming Cycle may be used to improve, for example, an online ordering service or the Service Level Management process within an organization.